The Penguin Parade – A unique wildlife experience

 - On Phillip Island, there is a little penguin colony of 30thousands inhabitants.

-- Penguins start their day before sunrise to go fishing, they might spend only 1 day and swim for 15-20km up to 100km, when they are not breeding or moulting.
+- Penguins start their day before sunrise to go fishing, and they might spend only 1 day and swim for 15-20km up to 100km when they are not breeding or moulting.

-- They eat 240gr of fish a day to keep their weight that will allow them to swim long distances and dive deep to find fish.
+- They eat 240gr of fish a day to keep their weighting, allowing them to swim long distances and dive deep to find fish.

 - Some penguins can dive to 60metres depth.

-- At night penguins return to Phillip Island’s waters in small groups, up to 100 penguins, which are called rafts.
+- At night penguins return to Phillip Island’s waters in small groups, up to 100 penguins called rafts.
 The rafts break up in smaller groups just after sunset come ashore, every night taking the same path to reach their burrows.

 - On the walk home, you will often see them stopping and resting along the path, they do this to check out their feathers, and sometimes they are waiting for other penguins before heading off to their homes.

-- The penguins are waddling instead of walking upright so as to save energy.
+- The penguins are waddling instead of walking upright to save energy.

-The Penguin Parade is a great day trip from Melbourne that you can by car, or by public transportation too.
+The Penguin Parade is a great day trip from Melbourne that you do by car or public transportation.